jagoda/lurker/README.md

 Other than the authentication header, all the other API functions behave as normal.
 Please see the [cube documentation][cube] for more details.

+A token can be created by making a `GET` request to `/tokens` using basic auth and GitHub credentials.

 ## Supported Webhooks

 | Hook   | Endpoint  |